Pac-Land: Ports

 The first home port of Pac-Land was for Nintendo's Family Computer, released in Japan on November 21, 1985.
 Versions for the Amstrad CPC, ZX Spectrum, Commodore 64 and MSX were published by British company Grandslam Entertainment in 1988, and developed by Gannon Designs and Mr. Micro for the Atari ST and Commodore Amiga platforms.
 Namco released a PC Engine version in June 1989, which was later released for the TurboGrafx-16 by NEC in January 1990.
 Atari Corporation developed and published a Lynx portable version in 1991, and Dempa Softworks released an X68000 conversion in 1994.

-Pac-Land is in the 1996 compilation Namco Museum Vol. 4 for the PlayStation alongside five other Namco arcade games from the 1980s, and later in the iOS game Namco Arcade.
+Pac-Land was included in the 1996 compilation Namco Museum Vol. 4 for the PlayStation alongside the other five Namco arcade games from the 1980s, and later in the iOS game Namco Arcade.
 In 2014, it was ported to the Xbox 360, PlayStation 3, and PC as part of Pac-Man Museum, and the Famicom version was digitally re-released for the Wii U Virtual Console and Namco Museum Archives Volume 2.
 Aside from the Namco Arcade version, all home ports of the game are based on the Japanese Namco version.

-On March 31, 2022, it was announced that the arcade version of Pac-Land would be released on the Nintendo Switch and PlayStation 4 as part of Hamster Corporation's Arcade Archives lineup, which was released on April 7, 2022.
+Announced on March 31, 2022, the arcade version of Pac-Land was released on April 7, 2022 for the Nintendo Switch and PlayStation 4 as part of Hamster Corporation's Arcade Archives lineup.
 Though based on the original arcade version, this re-release was modified by Bandai Namco to replace the graphics of Ms. Pac-Man and Baby Pac-Man, who greet Pac-Man at the end of each trip.
 In their place are two new characters named "Pac-Mom" and "Pac-Sis"; which were created for the then-upcoming compilation Pac-Man Museum+, which also replaced the characters in all the games featured in the collection.
 Bandai Namco has remained silent on the removal of the characters, though news outlets assumed the character replacements to be related to a dispute between Bandai Namco and AtGames, which is related to Ms. Pac-Man.

 The game is included in the Pac-Man Museum+ game compilation, which released on May 27, 2022.
 The version in this collection uses the same edited version as seen in the Arcade Archives release because of Bandai Namco's legal issues with AtGames.